elpaso/qgis3-server-vagrant/docs/index.rst

             gzip off;

             # Fastcgi socket
-            fastcgi_pass  unix:/tmp/qgis-server.sock;
+            fastcgi_pass  qgis_mapserv_backend;

-            # $http_host contains the original server name and port,
-            # such as: "localhost:8080"
+            # $http_host contains the original server name and port, such as: "localhost:8080"
-            # QGIS Server behind a VM needs this parsed values in
+            # QGIS Server behind a VM needs this parsed values in order to automatically
-            # order to automatically get the correct values for the
-            # online resource URIs
+            # get the correct values for the online resource URIs
             fastcgi_param SERVER_NAME       $parsed_server_name;
             fastcgi_param SERVER_PORT       $parsed_server_port;

             # Fastcgi parameters, include the standard ones
+            # (note: this needs to be last or it will overwrite fastcgi_param set above)
             include /etc/nginx/fastcgi_params;

         }